e2crawfo/hrr-scaling/results/README.md

-This directory stores the results of your tests.
+This directory stores the results of your experiments.